15 Places to Learn Swift Programming Language For Free

 If you have been programming with Objective-C, learning Swift would be a breeze as it has inherited a number of syntax that you may already have been familiar with.
-And if learning Swift is in your to-do list but you haven’t started, here are a few free sources that is going to make things a lot easier for you.
+And if learning Swift is in your to-do list but you haven’t started, here are a few free sources that are going to make things a lot easier for you.

 Hack – The Language Behind Facebook

 1. The Swift Programming Language

 Available for download for Mac OS and iOS, the Swift Programming Language is available via iBooks.
 It is Apple’s very own Swift reference, and it covers the essentials, concepts and workflow with code examples.

 2. The Swift Blog

 Here’s a third source on Swift by Apple, a dedicated blog called The Swift Blog.
 The blog covers tips, insights, and examples on Swift utilization.
 Despite only having a few posts published at the time of writing, this is still the best source to stay up-to-date with Swift.

-4. Absolute Beginner’s Guide to Swift
+3. Absolute Beginner’s Guide to Swift

 Many developers have also put their hands on Swift and shared their findings on their blogs.
 TeamTreeHouse in their post, An Absolute Beginner’s Guide to Swift, summarized the essentials for beginners; what Swift is, the prerequisite tools, and a basic run-through of the Swift syntax.